Using the Subscription feature in Upsales for invoicing and billing? Here's how recurring revenue works.

-Upsales automagically keeps track of this for you!
+How Upsales automagically keeps track of all the above for you

 But wait!
-What if I make a mistake and corrects it the day after?
+What if I make a mistake and correct it the day after?

-The good news is, we will take care of that too, below are three cases where we will clean your data.
+The good news is, we take care of that too.
+Below are three cases where we clean your data.

 1. A New customer that churns within 90 days

 When you create a new subscription and delete or terminate the contract within 90 days, the record of new customer and churn will be removed from the database (since the sum is 0).

 2. A churned customer that is regained with the same amount within 90 days

 If a contract is terminated and a new subscription starts within 90 days with the same amount, the record of churn and new customer will be removed from the database (since the sum is 0).

 3. Contraction on a new customer within 30 days

 If you create a new subscription and decrease the value within 30 days, this will not be logged as a contraction.
 Instead, the amount of the "New customer" record will be reduced.

 Churn vs cancellations

 So churn is neither a fair nor an up-to-date reflection of how your business is going.
 Received or incoming cancellations, however, is a concurrent performance indicator.
 It gives you a more accurate insight on how well you’ve managed your clients lately.